Toll Free USA & Canada: 1-800-704-6234

 All travelers to Ecuador are required to have a passport valid for at least six months from date of entry.
 Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders.
 For other nationalities please consult the nearest embassy or consulate.
 An onward ticket and proof of funds may also be required at entry and should be available to show to immigration.
 Traveler’s checks, currency or a bank statement from the bank or printed off the internet are sufficient for proof of funds.

 Travelers may wish to receive hepatitis vaccinations and should be current on all other standard vaccinations.
 The rainforest area of Ecuador (approx. 4,000 ft. and below, east of the Andes) has a low risk of malarial and yellow fever.
-The yellow fever vaccination is reccomended and travelers may wish to take malarial prophylaxis (only if your itinerary includes the jungle).
+The yellow fever vaccination is recommended and travelers may wish to take malarial prophylaxis (only if your itinerary includes the jungle).
 Please consult your physician or local health department for more information.